Excelam/Excelam/README.md

 Next stages will be to manage more types and more cases: Accouting, Fraction, Percentage, and Scientific.

+# 2. Focus on Excel Cell value format

+Excel cell modelization is rich but also complex.
+Cell content is composed in many parts:

+- Value format

+- Fill

+- Border

+- Font

+- Alignment

+- Protection

+TODO:

-# 2. Create or open an Excel file
+# 3. Create or open an Excel file

-## 2.1.
+## 3.1.
 Create a new excel file

 Create an Excel file, provide the filename and the name of the first sheet.